EPERLab/OSeMOSYS-CR_Documentation/docs/33_TRBUSLPG02.rst

 InputActivityRatio[r,t,f,m,y]
 +++++++++
-The equation (7) shows the Input Activity Ratio for TRBUSLPG02, for every scenario and associated to the fuel Diesel for public transport.
+The equation (7) shows the Input Activity Ratio for TRBUSLPG02, for every scenario and associated to the fuel LPG for public transport.

 InputActivityRatio=9.92 [PJ/Gvkm]   (7)